 2. Continuous Integration

-Continuous Integration, generally known as CI, is one of the most important phases of DevOps Lifecycle.
+Continuous Integration, generally known as CI, is one of the most important phases of the DevOps Lifecycle.
 Continuous integration is a software development practice where developers need to commit frequent changes to the source code.
-The changes occur daily or at a gap of a few days .
+The changes occur daily or at a gap of a few days.
 The code is compiled and goes through unit testing, integration testing, packaging, and code review.
 Thus, the code with new functionalities is continuously integrated with the existing source code.

 I. What is Continuous Development in DevOps

 Continuous Integration (CI) is a DevOps practice to automate the integration of changes in code from multiple developers into a single repository.
 After the integration, automated tests and builds are run.
 Here, automated tools are used to check the builds and codes before the integration.
-The main goal of Continuous Integration (CI) is to assure quality software, reduce validation and new software update time.
+The main goal of Continuous Integration (CI) is to assure quality software, and reduce validation and new software update time.

 II.
 Continuous Integration Process

 In the continuous integration process, developers frequently update to a shared repository.
-Before each update, developers may sometimes run a local unit test just to verify code before integration.
+Before each update, developers may sometimes run a local unit test just to verify the code before integration.
 Whereas continuous integration service automatically builds and runs unit tests on the updated code to check the errors.